“Have nothing in your house that you do not know to be useful or believe to be beautiful.”

 Clutter is something The Lady’s Maid tries to avoid, especially within the wardrobe.
-Some of the wardrobes that the Lady’s Maid has worked with are so large she gets lost in them and would quite like to stumble upon a Narnia-like world to escape them.
+Some of the wardrobes she has worked with are so large she gets lost in them and would quite like to stumble upon a Narnia-like world to escape them.
 Ladies that employ a Lady’s Maid are evidently in need of someone full-time to impart some order on to the chaos that can become a woman’s wardrobe.
 But whatever the size of your clothing collection it is still important to adopt a little organisation and appropriate decision-making to get the best out of it.
-A YouGov survey revealed that there are around 2.4 billion pieces of clothing lying unworn per year in the UK, cluttering up wardrobes across the land; this equates to approx 46% of the national wardrobe.* Whilst some people may be hanging on to things for posterity, or “just in case” they need it, there is undoubtedly an accumulation and hoarding of unwanted or unnecessary clothing going on.
+A YouGov survey in 2012, commissioned by M&S revealed that there are around 2.4 billion pieces of clothing lying unworn per year in the UK, cluttering up wardrobes across the land; this equates to approx 46% of the national wardrobe.
+A similar survey by Weight Watchers, reported in January 2018, estimated the figure of wasted expenditure on clothing to be £10 billion, or £200 per adult, with only 55% of the clothes women own actually being worn.
+Clothing clutter is clearly an ongoing problem.
+Whilst some people may be hanging on to things for posterity, or “just in case” they need it, there is undoubtedly an accumulation and hoarding of unwanted or unnecessary clothing going on.

 The often heard sartorial refrain: “I have nothing to wear” is often due to clothing clutter – it is hard to create an outfit if you can’t easily locate one.
 The Lady’s Maid advises performing a wardrobe detox at least twice a year to prevent overcrowding the closet.
 So, before you begin organising your winter wardrobe, try and have a clearout to eliminate old clothing that is no longer worn.
 This process is so important, especially if you regularly buy new clothing, as it will free up space for the remaining clothes and new ones, enabling you to organise them better and find specific items easily.
 It will also help you to identify what gaps you may have in your wardrobe – garments that you may need to purchase to get the full potential out of what you currently have.
 Having a thorough wardrobe audit is also very liberating – it will make you feel much more organised and in control of your clothes and your style.
 The ends of seasons are the best times to have a clearout, so you can do it at the same time as rotating your wardrobe and putting out-of-season-clothes into storage (see post on seasonal storage for tips on storing clothes).

 When you go through your wardrobe, be realistic about the clothes that you wear day to day; hanging on to garments that you no longer wear takes up space unnecessarily, so try to adopt a ruthless sorting process.
-The detox process will be easier for you if you have a portable garment rail to place clothing on while you are sorting through your garments.
 Divide into the following groups:

 - Keep, wear regularly